 I have interacted with many different Databases over the years and even helped develop/improve a few below are the ones the company’s I have worked for I interfaced with on a daily basis and my experiences working with them.

 Discount Retail Store Services

-Sage Act is not Sales Force.
-A few years ago I was handed a few pages of a quick start guide for this program and was told by the creative director at the time to become an expert in the program.
+Sage ACT is not Sales Force.
+Years ago I was handed a few pages of a quick start guide for this program and was told by the creative director at the time to become an expert in the program.
 He gave me a weekend.
 The IT manager had no material or manual for the program and our company was no longer paying for phone support for the program.

 After the weekend, not only did I have a pretty solid understanding on how to fix the problems, I encountered another program they had been misusing called e-Grabber.
 Once I understood how the two programs interacted with each other, and used Outlook to obtain client leads, I was able to accomplish a lot of things, including reducing the amount of import errors, decreasing occurrences of duplicate records.
 Furthermore, I designed a user interface that included a picture-oriented training guide for basic users on how the process should be, done step by step.

 Polishing it up took some time, but eventually I was even given leeway to design the layout for one of their concept ACT databases, allowing for a cleaner, more functional interface with a touch of color to add visual cues for users (for sales reps before their morning coffee).